IBM/spark-tpc-ds-performance-test/README.md

 Press any key to continue
 ```

-#### Cleanup option: "(7) - Cleanup toolkit"
+#### Cleanup option: "(4) - Cleanup"

-This will clean up all of the files generated during option steps 1, 2, 3, and 4.
-If you use this option, make sure to run the setup steps ( 1, 2, 3, 4) before running queries using option 5 and 6.
+This will clean up all of the files generated during option steps 1, 2, and 3.
+If you use this option, make sure to run the setup steps (1) before running queries using option 2 and 3.

 #### Cleanup option: "(Q) - Quit"